Skip to main content

 43 mentions Positive Neutral Negative

-The gameplay of the game has received mixed reviews, with many players noting its lack of depth and polish, alongside persistent bugs that detract from the experience.
-While some appreciate the simplicity and charm of the mechanics, others criticize the clunky controls, bland level design, and overall unbalanced progression.
-Despite its entertaining moments, the consensus suggests that the gameplay does not justify the price, especially when compared to other titles in the genre.
+The gameplay of the game has received mixed reviews, with many players noting its lack of depth and polish, as well as persistent bugs that detract from the experience.
+While some appreciate the simplicity and charm of the mechanics, others criticize the clunky controls, bland level design, and overall shallow gameplay that fails to deliver on its promises.
+Despite some enjoyable moments, the consensus suggests that the game does not justify its price, especially when compared to other titles in the genre.

 • “It's been a while since I played an indie game with such good gameplay!”